Information about Caterers and Catering Service Options

 In British English, "self-catering" usually refers to vacations where guest accommodations include kitchens and equipment for cooking their own meals.
 In entertaining terms, "self-catered" generally means that some of all party food for an event is prepared by the hosts, guests or both.

 Looking for ideas on using alternative catering solutions?

 Finding and Choosing a Caterer

-The best way to choose a caterer is actually to have seen (and tasted their food) in action.
+The best way to choose a caterer is actually see (and taste their food) in action.
 Get recommendations from your friends, check out local foodie

-showcases, and check the internet, phone books, and local business sites.
+showcases, and check the internet, phone books, directories of local caterers and local business sites.
 Don't even bother talking to caterers until you have at least a fair idea of

-the scope, date, and attendees for your event, or you'll end up frustrated and wasting their time as well as yours.
+the scope, date, and attendees for your event, or you'll end up frustrated and wasting their time as well as your own.

-For full information, see our article on "Choosing a Caterer" to get all the specifics.
+For full information on making the right choice, see our article on finding and working with a catering service to get all the specifics.